ofekrotem/Autonomous-Robotics-Ex0/README.md

 5. **Least Squares Estimation**:
    - The final position is refined using a least squares estimation method to minimize the residual errors between the measured and predicted pseudoranges.

+6. **Spoofing Detection**:
+   - Identifies spoofed satellites based on deviations in pseudorange and C/N0 values.
+   - Excludes spoofed satellites from position calculations.

+7. **Constellation Comparison**:
+   - Calculates positions for each GNSS constellation separately.
+   - Compares the calculated positions and selects the one closest to the average of all calculations.

 ## GNSS Data Viewer
 Screenshot from UI:

 ![Screenshot from parser ui](https://github.com/ofekrotem/Live-Location-From-Gnss-data/assets/92383710/b040f1e8-a376-4ba4-85de-5e3e985cbb4d)

 ### Features